BookGin/bfs-vpn/README.md

 Directory hierarchy:
 - cloud: where the VPN server installed, rendezvous point in the cloud, with public IP
-- onsite: the config is installed in the DEFCON onsite machine
+- onsite: thurconfig is installed in the DEFCON onsite machine
 - client: the config is for the clients

 ## Usage